Court upholds new maps for Pennsylvania General Assembly - NewsBreak

 House Minority Leader Joanna McClinton, D-Philadelphia, said the new maps reflect “the dramatic shifts in our population” over the last decade.
 The heavily Republican northern and rural western parts of the state stagnated or lost population, while the more Democratic southeast around Philadelphia gained people.

-Benninghoff launched one of the nine appeals the justices denied, along with challenges from some Butler County residents, a couple state lawmakers, math and science professors at Pennsylvania schools, a candidate running for a state House seat, and others.
+Benninghoff launched one of the , along with challenges from some Butler County residents, a couple state lawmakers, math and science professors at Pennsylvania schools, a candidate running for a state House seat, and others.

 Senate Minority Leader Jay Costa, D-Allegheny, described the maps as “fair, reasonable and supported in a bipartisan way.”